nats-io/nats-pure.rb/docs/service_api.md

 ## Service Lifecycle

-Every time you create a service or add endpoints to an already existing service, subscriptions are created under the hood to handle the service's internal work.
+Every time you create a service or add endpoints to an already existing service, a few subscriptions are created under the hood to handle the service's internal work.
-If your service finishes its job, you can stop it and will drain all its subscriptions with:
+If your service finishes its job, you can stop it and drain all its subscriptions with:

 ```ruby
 service.stop